As Team SG’s resident dad style-whisperer, there’s nothing I love more than helping a mature male styling client fall in love with clothes.

 Beyond that, I’ve done the work.
 I’ve interviewed some of the most renowned costume designers, tailors, and stylists about style for men over 50.

 The woman who dresses Larry David?
 She told me all his must-have items.
-The tailor who makes the suits for the cast of Billions?
+The tailor who made all the suits for the cast of Billions?
 He shared the tips and tricks those guys use to look their best.
 I even spent two months interviewing male supermodels over 50 about what style means to them.

 …I know, it’s a tough job, but someone’s got to do it!